maggicone/remWOL-moonlight/guide/README.md

 > [!WARNING]
 > **Most of this project is AI-generated code.**
-> All software in this repository is provided **"AS IS, without warranty of any kind**.
+> All software in this repository is provided **"AS IS", without warranty of any kind**.
 > The author is **not responsible** for any damage, data loss, or issues caused by following this guide or using the software.

 wthout further ado, let's get started